Master’s Advising FAQ

 You will have to enroll in at least one unit of 799B during the summer, and reapply to graduate in summer.
 To do so, go back into your WebPortal account and “transfer” your application for Spring to Summer (August) and repay the $55 fee.

-The Graduate Student Handbook Leave geography site PDF file, page 8, has information regarding leave of absences policies.
+The Handbook for New Graduate Students Leave geography site PDF file has information regarding leave of absences policies.